(Image Credit: Reenablack, Pixabay, Free Domain)

 - Be Selfless and Remember to Pray for Others: I also make certain I pray for others because I understand that I am not the only one in need of something.
 Also remember that a selfless prayer moves God.
 Let us take into consideration Solomon.
 In the beginning, Solomon had the right motives.
 In 1 Kings 3:5–14, we read that God instructs Solomon to ask for whatever he wants, and He (the Lord) promises to give it to him.
 Solomon did not ask for riches or fame.
 Rather, he asked the Lord to bless him with an understanding heart to judge His people (the children of Israel) and for discernment between good and evil.
 The Lord was so pleased with Solomon's selfless petition that He granted his request plus riches and honor.

 - Do Not Overthink It: I also wish to emphasize (as I always do) to not become so "caught up" in your wording.
 Allow the Holy Spirit to take control.
 (See Romans 8:26.)
 Remain humble and honest with God.
-(See Luke 18:10–14).
-Be sincere, and lastly, do not overthink it.
+(See Luke 18:10–14), and remain sincere.
+God will know what you are trying to say.

 - 1 Thessalonians 5:17